WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this is a good way of deploying code which is subject to heavy regulatory constrains or you need more than 250 MB of space

-- you can **reference container images residing in a different AWS account**.
+- you can **reference container images residing in a different AWS account**

+- **you pay for the INIT time** – this is not the case for zip-packaged functions.

 ##### Storage copy issue